gdlc/STAT_GEN/INCLASS/6-AlleleSubstituion.md

 Hints:
   - To simulate genotypes you can use `rbinom(size=2, p=pB,n=N)`
   - To map from genotypes to genetic values you can use `G=ifelse(X==0,1, ifelse(X==1,2.5,2))`

-Your first answer (ANS_1) is a table with the 'G' values.

 **2) Estimate `a` and `d` using OLS**